 - Any member you happen to be talking to

-The hardest thing to convince a new member of is that there is always someone to ask.
+The hardest thing to convince a new member of is that websites can only go so far, and there is always someone to ask.
 Its also the most rewarding thing, because that is how you find mentors.
 All you have to remember is:

 We are not teachers.
-We are not there to tell you what to do – we are there to show you what you could do, and help you to start doing it.
+No Toastmaster is there to tell you what to do – they are there to show you what you could do, and help you to start doing it.

 Tip #2 – Build a Library of Ideas

 “Ideas are like rabbits.
 First you get a couple, then pretty soon you have a dozen” – John Steinbeck.

 The one thing many newer members find hard to do is to find that place to start.
 Here are some ideas that may open doors – whether you walk through them is up to you.